gitrdm/gokando/docs/guides/contributing.md

-# Contributing to gokando
+# Contributing to gokanlogic

 We love your input!
-We want to make contributing to gokando as easy and transparent as possible.
+We want to make contributing to gokanlogic as easy and transparent as possible.

 ## Code of Conduct